Sylvia Guerrero-Dean, President/Director

 A licensed embalmer and funeral director, Mark has been employed at funeral homes in Killeen, Irving and Ft.
 Worth.
 The son of a retired minister and brother of 4 pastors, funeral service comes easily for him.
 Memberships include Heartland Church of Carrollton, Past District Governor of Lions MD2-X1, member of the Grand Prairie Host Lions Club, Dallas County Funeral Directors Association and North Texas Funeral Directors Association.

-Mark is husband to Sylvia, and father to Alison Dean Eldridge, Alexandrea Dean Flores and Dillon Dean, grandfather to Clayton Eldridge.
+Mark is husband to Sylvia, and father to Alison Dean Eldridge, Alexandrea Dean Flores, Dillon Dean, grandfather to Clayton Eldridge and Luke Flores.